NoahBurkholder/wiki-noah/docs/code.md

 // To have the coroutine wait one second.
 ```
 * This will cut down on memory and computation of having multiple parallel "WaitFor's", helping optimization.
+* It targets the biggest drawback of these returns - garbage collection (GC), which can hurt framerates.
 * Caching these yields works with `WaitForSeconds(float)`, `WaitForFixedUpdate()` (which waits for the Physics loop Fixed frame), and `WaitForNextFrame()` (which waits for the next normal `Update()` frame).

 ## Enumerators